sveljko/sveljko.github.io/_posts/2019-02-20-exception_ergonomics.md

-So, given what we discussed above, it should be easy to conclude what to do here: raise a checked exception when your _application_ cannot, _under any circumstances_, allow unhandling said exception.
+So, given what we discussed above, it should be easy to conclude what to do here: raise a checked exception when your _application_ cannot, _under any circumstances_, allow _not_ handling said exception.
 For example, real time applications cannot allow unhnadled exceptions.

 Now, if you have a library that is meant to be used in different